Didier Pollefeyt

-Didier Pollefeyt (Menen, November 18, 1965) is a Belgian catholic theologian, full professor at the Faculty of Theology and Religious Studies and vice rector for education policy at the Katholieke Universiteit Leuven.
+Didier Pollefeyt (Menen, November 18, 1965) is a Belgian Roman Catholic theologian, full professor at the Faculty of Theology and Religious Studies and vice rector for education policy at the Katholieke Universiteit Leuven.

 Research career

 After gaining the degree of license in the Religious Studies (1988) and Theology (1991) Pollefeyt obtained his doctoral degree in Theology (promotor: prof. Roger Burggraeve) with a dissertation on ethics after Auschwitz (1995).
 Thereafter he became instructor (2000), associate instructor (2002), associate professor (2005) and full professor (2008) at the Faculty of Theology, Katholieke Universiteit Leuven.
 Since 1986 his research focuses on the holocaust as a challenge for ethics, interreligious dialogue and education.

 The research activities of Didier Pollefeyt are situated around 5 areas.